Australian light destroyer project: Cancellation

-Despite the changes to the design and its growing costs, construction of three DDLs was approved by the Liberal Party McMahon Government in August 1972.
+Despite the changes to the design and its growing costs, construction of three DDLs was approved by the Liberal Party McMahon government in August 1972.
 At this time, the total project cost was estimated at A$355 million; this figure included all costs associated with building three ships and operating them for ten years.
 The ships themselves were expected to cost approximately $210 million.
 All three ships were to be built at Williamstown Dockyard, with construction of the first ship beginning in 1975, followed by the other ships at two-yearly intervals.
 The initial DDL was to be commissioned in 1980, and the third in 1984.
 Further DDLs may also have been ordered over time to replace the Navy's destroyers as they reached the end of their service lives.

 The DDL design was not supported by the Australian Labor Party (ALP) opposition, which believed that the ships would be too large and expensive for escort, patrol and surveillance duties.
 In June 1972 The Australian Quarterly published an article by the shadow minister for Defence, Lance Barnard, in which he argued that "the DDL concept goes completely against trends in the development of vessels for maritime warfare", and that the high cost of the warships would mean that not enough would be purchased to meet the RAN's requirements.
 Barnard suggested that if the DDL project was cancelled the RAN's needs could be met at a lower cost by selecting from one of several existing foreign designs for smaller, but just as well armed, destroyers and building these ships under licence in Australia.
 The Minister for the Navy, Malcolm Mackay, rejected Barnard's criticisms in August 1972 and stated that studies carried out by the Navy and Department of Defence had found that smaller and less heavily armed ships would not be able to fill the roles intended for the DDLs.

-Barnard became Minister for Defence following the election of the ALP Whitlam Government in December 1972, and directed in January 1973 that the DDL project be reviewed.
+Barnard became Minister for Defence following the election of the ALP Whitlam government in December 1972.
+He directed in January 1973 that the DDL project be reviewed.
 This review considered the feasibility of the project, including its budget and timeline, as well as the suitability of comparable American, British and Dutch warships.

 Increasing costs and concerns over the ships' design led to the cancellation of the DDL project.
 The Department of Defence observed that the DDL's costs were escalating and it was unable to finalise the design.
-The Navy also reviewed the project and found that it was unduly expensive, and a Joint Parliamentary committee concluded that a unique Australian design entailed significant technological risks.
+The Navy also reviewed the project and found that it was unduly expensive, and a joint parliamentary committee concluded that a unique Australian design entailed significant technological risks.
 As a result, the Navy recommended to the Government that the DDL project be cancelled, and this took place in August 1973.
 The cost of the project to the Navy had been A$1.7 million, most of which was spent on design investigations and management consultancies.
-The opposition Liberal Party opposed the decision to cancel the DDL project.
+The opposition Liberal Party disagreed with the decision to cancel the DDLs.